 The Reverend Richard Coles is a Church of England priest in the quintessentially English village of Finedon in Northamptonshire, where two of his ancestors were Vicars in the 17th Century.
 However, in complete contrast, more than a quarter of a century ago Richard was the instrumentalist half of pop band The Communards, together with Jimmy Somerville.

-In this session we will discover a story that is as real as it is unlikely.
-He connects the euphoria and mayhem of being ‘Top of The Pops’ in the 80s to his present circumstances as Church of England priest, radio broadcaster and television show panelist answering amongst many burning questions, “How do you go from pop star to priest?
-And why?”
+In this session Richard Coles described his latest adventure as a dancer, but also revealed, with great humour and humanity, the more serious aspects of his life – a story that is as real as it is unlikely, where the euphoria and mayhem of being a pop star the 80s led to his present circumstances as Church of England priest, radio broadcaster and television show panelist.

 His latest book, Bringing in the Sheaves picks up where his earlier volume Fathomless Riches closes with his ordination as a priest.
 Richard has a delightfully enquiring mind but with an eye finely tuned to absurdity, so his talks are always moving, thought provoking, and entertaining in equal order.